 Long before playing “unplugged” became fashionable, the CFMS began to seek out a wide range of singer-songwriters, bluegrass bands, British Isles music, blues, Nueva Cancion, guitarists, and a whole array of other musicians that did not fit well into mainstream musical categories.
 While some of these performers emphasize elements of “folk tradition,” others are boldly innovative and truly unique.
 Social activism, humor, and compassion are commonly present as well.

-The Caltech Folk Music Society is a 501(c)(3) non-profit organization with all money collected going toward paying performers, and for mailings and other expenses.
+The Caltech Folk Music Society is a 501(c)(3) non-profit organization with all money collected going toward paying performers, for mailings and other expenses.